Gluten Free Gravy

 • Broth or stock – find the best quality broth you can and low sodium is nice too so you can add salt to your taste.
 Choose chicken stock / broth or beef depending on what you’re making the gravy for.
 If you have homemade broth/stock on hand in the freezer, definitely use that.
 Homemade broth has so much more flavor, and will truly make the tastiest gravy you’ve ever had.
 A lot of recipes will call for bouillon which makes for a deeper flavor and an option to add if your broth isn’t great.

 • Gluten-free flour – sweet white rice flour is the best and makes for a great texture and no weird flavors.
-This can be hard for some people to find, but it’s the best choice of all gluten free flours.
+This can be hard for some people to find, but it’s the best choice of all gluten-free flour.
 I’ve had good success with both Bob’s Red Mill 1 to 1 (blue bag), and the Cup4Cup brand.
-Be aware that Cup4Cup has milk powder in it, so it’s not suitable for dairy free gravy.
-One key point is to make sure the brand you use doesn’t have bean or legume flours in it because it makes for a very strange flavor in your gravy.
+Be aware that Cup4Cup has milk powder in it, so it’s not suitable for dairy-free gravy.
+One key point is to make sure the brand you use doesn’t have bean or legume flour in it because it makes for a very strange flavor in your gravy.

 • Butter – ghee, dairy-free butter or vegan butter of choice, or olive oil all work here.